wo3kie/hft-dojo/README.md

 ## Content

-- **array** - Implementation of a fixed-size array with positive/negative/modulo indexing.
-For the best performance, the size must be a power of two to use bitwise operations.
+- **array** - Fixed‑size array with positive/negative/modulo indexing.
+For best performance, the size should be a power of two to enable bitwise indexing.

   ```{r, engine='cpp'}
   Array<int 8> arr = {0, 1, 2, 3, 4, 5, 6, 7};